 School Psychologists who successfully complete the National Certification issued by the National Association of School Psychologists (NCSP) will receive an extra \$2,500 in addition to their regular annual salary.

 School Counselors who successfully complete the national certification issued by the National Board of Certified Counselors (NBCC) will receive an extra \$2,500 in addition to their regular annual salary.

-Teachers of J-ROTC who have a Master's Degree will receive \$4,000 in addition to their regular salaries.
+JROTC instructors who have a Master's Degree will receive \$4,000 in addition to their regular salaries.
+JROTC instructors who have a Doctoral Degree will receive an additional \$2,500.